Heydon/cel-animation/README.md

 # Cel Animation
 A Sass @mixin for creating traditional frame-by-frame animations using "cel" elements, especially with SVG.
-Think gifs, but scalable and with more control over combining animations together.
+Think gifs, but scalable and with more control over combining animations together in one picture.

 ## Install